rizamansuri/Day_35_The_GUI_Quiz_App/README.md

-# The Quizzler App
+# The GUI Quiz App

-Its a quiz application that has a GUI which we can interact with data that's completely generated from random and fetched from the open trivia database.
+Its a quiz application that has a GUI which we can interact with.

+The data is fetched from the open trivia database.

 You can modify the 'parameters' in data.py file to change up this quiz to our liking :)